Notable People

 This is where casual profiles usually lose the plot.

 His self-presentation as the "Inter-Gender Wrestling Champion of the World," his matches against women, the piledriver from Lawler, and the now-famous confrontation on David Letterman were all extensions of the same method.
-He wanted audiences to argue afterward about what had happened and what counted as real.
+He wanted audiences to argue afterward about what had happened and what counted as authentic.
 Wrestling gave him a form already built around staged belief and public argument.

 WWE's decision to induct him into its Hall of Fame in 2023 was therefore more than novelty.
 It was an acknowledgment that he changed wrestling culture too, especially the later use of celebrity, kayfabe, and public ambiguity.